 How to measure flow rate

 So that’s it, you just need to know 2 numbers – the amount of water in gallons for the draw down, and the time in seconds it takes for the well pump to fill up pressure tank, more or less.
 So it’s pretty straightforward.
-First, what you want to do is to allow the well pump to build up, all you have to do is first run the water in the home until you hear the pressure switch points…click, then you hear your well pump turn on.
+First, what you want to do is to allow the well pump to build up pressure.
+All you have to do is first run the water in the home until you hear the pressure switch points…click, then you hear your well pump turn on.

 So you run the water in the house, let the pump build up the pressure, shut the water off, your well pump is built up to pressure and then there’s nobody else using the water in the house.
-The next thing you want to do is get a bucket, I use 5 gallon bucket but you can use any size bucket as long as you know how many gallons it is.
+The next thing you want to do is get a bucket, I use 5 gallon bucket, but you can use any size bucket as long as you know how many gallons it is.

 Then measure the water out of that pressure tank.
-Use a hose bib near it or use a laundry sink, it say doesn’t really matter.
+Use a hose bib near it or use a laundry sink, doesn’t really matter.
 The idea is you’re going to measure how many gallons is coming out of that pressure tank until you hear the well pump turn back on.
 So you run some water in the 5-gallon bucket then, run some more into the 5-gallon bucket, finally in our example here, we’re going to say it’s 20 gallons.
 So you get 20 gallons .

 So you filled up that 5- gallon bucket 4 times, now you have 20 gallons and also you hear the pressure switch point close and the pump is turning on and flowing because the pressure dropped down.
 So now we know we have 20 gallons of draw down.
 Next, we just want to time the period it takes for the well pump to build back up to pressure.

 There you have it.
 We have 10 gallons per minute flow rate.
 So this is all in the guide, How to Find Out Your Well Water Flow Rate mini ebook, and you get that for free.
 Just text the word flowrate to 44222 or go to the website www.cleanwaterstore.com/podcast and you can find it there.
 Okay.
 This was a short but important episode.
-The next episode, we’re going to delve into How to Test your Well Water, what to test for, and difference between do it yourself (DIY) and Certified Lab Test with together versus test-it-yourself.
+The next episode, we’re going to delve into How to Test your Well Water, what to test for, and difference between do it yourself (DIY) and Certified Lab Test.
 That’s it, looking forward to talking again.

 If you find the information here helpful, please share it with your friends.